 Police try new approaches in fighting crime as lawlessness dominates presidential poll.

-Rousseff, the endorsed candidate of Lula’s Workers’ Party, is favoured to beat her challenger in the next round and become the first woman to lead Brazil.
+Rousseff, a former Marxist guerrilla and Lula da Silva’s former chief of staff, is favoured to beat Serra in the next round and become the first woman to lead Brazil.

 Serra, one of Brazil’s most experienced politicians, should now have an additional four weeks to chip away at Rousseff’s lead.

-The election resulting in the second ballot is due to Silva, 52, a former environment minister who is not related to the president.
+If the election does go to a second ballot, it could be due to spoiler candidate Marina Silva, a former environment minister who is not related to the president.
 Silva had about 20 per cent of valid votes.

 Runoffs are common in Brazil – Lula faced them in 2002 and 2006, and emerged with a strong mandate in both cases – and Rousseff is expected to take victory.

 Lula has dominated the campaign despite being barred by the constitution from running for a third consecutive term.

 Rousseff joined the outgoing president in his hometown of Sao Bernardo do Campo on Sao Paulo’s southern outskirts for a large rally on Saturday ahead of the election.

 The president enjoys an 80 per cent popularity rating – unprecedented in Brazilian politics – and many voters are prepared to support Rousseff due to his endorsement.
 For her part, Rousseff has pledged to continue many of her mentor’s investor-friendly policies.